-Pakistan Super League Squads for the 2018 edition will be placed here.
-The third edition of Pakistan Super League starts off in February & the latest squads will be announced after the PSL Draft.
-Get the latest Pakistan Super League squads for the 2018 season in the piece below.
+Pakistan Super League Squads for the 2019 edition will be placed here.
+The fourth edition of Pakistan Super League starts off in February & the latest squads will be announced after the PSL Draft that will be held on November 20, 2018.
+Get the latest Pakistan Super League squads for the 2019 season in the piece below.

 Multan Sultans had become the sixth team to join the Pakistan Super League last season, with original five in Lahore Qalandars, Karachi Kings, Islamabad United, Peshawar Zalmi and Quetta Gladiators for company.
 However, the contract of the Multan Sultans was suspended for non-payment of dues and they will be replaced by another team.

 For now, the team is called The Sixth Team.

 The PSL Draft will see the six teams get up to 19-20 players in their squads but each side has been allowed to retain up to 10 players each.
 After that, they will fulfill the rest of the requirements through the PSL Draft that will be held later this year.

 This PSL 2019 Draft will be held in Islamabad, Pakistan on November 20.
 The exact timing for this will be announced soon.

 - Pakistan Super League Betting Tips Here